raphaelmarshall/What-happens-when.../README.rst

 GPU Rendering
 -------------

+* The entire webpage is rendered on the screen by switching each individual pixel on the computer to the color it was originally designed as or its closest available in the case of older computer.

 * During the rendering process the graphical computing layers can use general purpose ``CPU`` or the graphical processor ``GPU`` as well.